What is transverse myelitis?

 - Heightened sensitivity to touch

 Where in the body these symptoms occur depends on what part of the spinal cord is inflamed.
 People with inflammation in the neck typically feel symptoms from the neck down.
 Inflammation in the middle of the spine can cause symptoms from the waist down.

 How is transverse myelitis diagnosed?

 If you suspect that you have transverse myelitis, your healthcare provider will likely review your medical history and do a complete physical exam.
 Because transverse myelitis can be caused by a number of treatable conditions, your provider may want to test for some of those diseases.
 One test you might need is an MRI.

 If all potential underlying causes of transverse myelitis have been ruled out, it is called idiopathic.

 How is transverse myelitis treated?

 No effective cure currently exists for transverse myelitis.
 But many people recover from it.
 Treatments focus on relieving the inflammation that causes the symptoms.
 Some people might need to be hospitalized at first if the symptoms are severe enough.
 High doses of steroids are used to suppress the activity of the immune system and help speed recovery.
-Your healthcare provider may also recommend pain-relieving drugs like ibuprofen or acetaminophen and plenty of bed rest.
+Your healthcare provider may also recommend pain-relieving medicines like ibuprofen or acetaminophen and plenty of bed rest.
 Other immune-suppressing medicines may be prescribed as well.

 If steroids don’t relieve the symptoms of transverse myelitis, your provider may try a procedure called plasma exchange.
 This procedure exchanges the plasma in your blood for new plasma.
 It removes harmful antibodies from the blood.

 Depending on the type and severity of the effects of transverse myelitis, you may need physical therapy.
 A period of specialized in-patient care in a rehabilitation facility may be necessary.

 Living with transverse myelitis

 The long-term effects of transverse myelitis vary among people.
 About 1/3 of people with transverse myelitis have full or near-full recovery, with most of their symptoms gone.
 Another third have fair recovery, retaining some of their symptoms.
 The last third recover poorly and have major physical disabilities.